 The Saatva Classic is an innerspring mattress with bells and whistles designed to help you sleep better.
 However, to be selected as the best bed for back pain, it has to do more than make a lot of noise; it has to do the work, and the Saatva does.
 After taking the Saatva for a spin, our mattress testers awarded the Luxury Firm model a 4.5 or higher in pressure relief, edge support, and response.

-We gave the Saatva Classic a 4.5/5 for pressure relief, which is excellent compared to the average pressure relief scores of all mattresses we tested, which are 3.5 and 4.0 for side and back sleeping, respectively.
-When testing pressure relief, we use a high-tech mat that we roll onto the mattress and have three testers of different weight classes lie on.
+We gave the Saatva Classic a 4.5/5 for pressure relief, which is excellent compared to the average pressure relief scores of all mattresses we tested (3.6 and 4.0 for side and back sleeping, respectively).
+When testing pressure relief, we have multiple testers with different body types take turns resting on an electronic, pressure-sensitive mat.
 The mat identifies where pressure forms in the body and displays those results on the screen.

 Our mattress testers loved the pillow top, which provides the lower lumbar area with enough cushioning to relieve lower back pain.